Fed-CBS: A Heterogeneity-Aware Client Sampling Mechanism for Federated Learning via Class-Imbalance Reduction: Convergence Analysis

-If the class-imbalance in client selection is reduced, $\mathbb{E}[QCID]$ will decrease, and consequently, $\frac{1}{V}$ and $\frac{\mathbb{E}[QCID]}{V}$ will also decrease, making the convergence bound on the right side tighter.
+\begin{theorem} Under Assumptions \ref{ass1} to \ref{ass4}, if the total communication rounds $K$ is pre-determined and the learning rate is set as $\eta=\frac{s}{10L\sqrt{\tau(\tau-1)K}}$, where $s<1$, $L=\max_{\{n,b\}}L_{n,b}$ and $\tau$ is the number of local update iterations, the minimal gradient norm of $\widetilde{F}$ is bounded as: { where $V=\frac{1}{3}-\delta B \mathbb{E}[QCID]$ and $\kappa=\max_{\{n,b\}}\kappa_{n,b}$.} \end{theorem} If the class-imbalance in client selection is reduced, $\mathbb{E}[QCID]$ will decrease.
+Consequently, $\frac{1}{V}$ and $\frac{\mathbb{E}[QCID]}{V}$ will also decrease, making the convergence bound on the right side tighter\footnote{Theorem \ref{theo:conv} requires the $\beta_M$ in our method to be large enough to make $\mathbb{E}[QCID]<\frac{1}{3\delta B}$ according to Theorem \ref{CIR}.
+How to explicitly derive a lower bound for $\beta_M$ is also very interesting and we leave it as a theoretical future work.}.
 Therefore, Theorem \ref{theo:conv} not only provides a convergence guarantee for Fed-CBS, but also proves the class-imbalance reduction in client selection could benefit FL, {\it i.e.}, more class-balance leads to faster convergence.